owlchester/kanka-docs/docs/source/features/campaigns/achievements.md

 # Achievements

-[Boosted campaigns](https://kanka.io/en-US/boosters) have a unique interface that tracks achievements of the campaign.
+[Premium campaigns](https://kanka.io/en-US/premium) have a unique interface that tracks achievements of the campaign.
 This page is accessible in `World > Achivements`.

 ## Levels